good-ware/js-mysql/README.md

 # Usage

-1. Create an instance of the class that is exported by this module
+1. Create an instance of the MySqlConnection class (it is the default export)
-2. Call exectue() or transaction().
+2. Call execute() or transaction().
 These accept a function that accepts a mysql2-promise connection object.
 The provided functions usually call query() on the connection object.
 3. If you're using connection pooling, call stop() to close the connections in the pool.
 This is necessary if:

 - The app instantiates multiple instances to access the same database server.
 It is recommended to use a single global instance to avoid this issue.